AdityaSrivastavDS/Java-Complete-Guide/README.md

 </html>

 # 📜License
-This repository is protected with license , kindly use this repo according to guidelines and for educational purpose only.
+Repository protected through [License](#license) and only for reasearch and educational purpose.